 How common is secondary infertility?

+More common than you might think.
 Secondary infertility affects approximately 11% of couples in the United States and around 5% of couples in the UK.
-It's actually more common than primary infertility in some populations, though it tends to receive less attention and support.
-Many couples are surprised to experience difficulty conceiving after a successful first pregnancy.
+It's actually more common than primary infertility in some populations, though it tends to receive much less attention and support.
+If you've been surprised to find yourself struggling after a successful first pregnancy, please know you're far from alone.

 When should you see a doctor about secondary infertility?

-If you are under 35 and have been trying to conceive for 12 months without success, or over 35 and have been trying for 6 months, it's recommended to seek medical evaluation.
-If you have known risk factors such as irregular periods, a history of endometriosis, or previous pregnancy complications, you may want to consult a specialist sooner.
+If you're under 35 and have been trying to conceive for 12 months without success, or over 35 and have been trying for 6 months, we'd encourage you to seek medical evaluation.
+If you have known risk factors such as irregular periods, a history of endometriosis, or previous pregnancy complications, please don't wait — it's worth speaking with a specialist sooner.

 Can secondary infertility be caused by a previous pregnancy?

-Yes, complications from a previous pregnancy or delivery can contribute to secondary infertility.
-These may include uterine scarring from a caesarean section, postpartum infections that damage the fallopian tubes, or postpartum thyroiditis that disrupts hormonal balance.
-Pregnancy and breastfeeding can also deplete essential nutrient stores needed for a subsequent pregnancy.
+Yes — and if that's the case for you, please know it isn't anyone's fault.
+Complications from a previous pregnancy or delivery can contribute to secondary infertility.
+These may include uterine scarring from a caesarean section, postpartum infections that damage the fallopian tubes, or postpartum thyroiditis that disrupts your hormonal balance.
+Pregnancy and breastfeeding can also deplete essential nutrient stores you'll need for a subsequent pregnancy.

 Does age play a role in secondary infertility?

-Age is one of the most significant factors in secondary infertility.
-Women experience declining egg quality and quantity gradually from around age 32, with the rate of decline accelerating after age 37, and men see gradual decreases in sperm quality and testosterone levels, particularly after 40.
-If several years have passed since a first pregnancy, age-related changes may make a subsequent pregnancy more challenging.
+Age is one of the most significant factors in secondary infertility, and we want to be honest with you about it.
+If you're a woman, your egg quality and quantity decline gradually from around age 32, with the rate of decline accelerating after age 37.
+If you're a man, sperm quality and testosterone levels decrease gradually, particularly after 40.
+If several years have passed since your first pregnancy, those age-related changes may make a subsequent pregnancy more challenging — though they don't make it impossible.

 Can lifestyle changes help with secondary infertility?

-Lifestyle modifications can significantly improve fertility prospects.
-Maintaining a healthy weight, eating a nutrient-dense diet rich in folate, iron, and zinc, managing stress, limiting alcohol, quitting smoking, and getting adequate sleep (7–9 hours) can all positively impact reproductive health.
-These changes typically take 2–3 months to influence egg and sperm quality.
+Yes — lifestyle changes can significantly improve your fertility prospects, and they're one of the most empowering places to start.
+Maintaining a healthy weight, eating a nutrient-dense diet rich in folate, iron, and zinc, managing stress, limiting alcohol, quitting smoking, and getting adequate sleep (7–9 hours) can all positively impact your reproductive health.
+Give it time — these changes typically take 2–3 months to influence egg and sperm quality.

 Is secondary infertility treated differently from primary infertility?

-The diagnostic and treatment approaches are largely the same, though the evaluation may focus more on changes that occurred since the previous pregnancy.
-Treatments include ovulation-stimulating medications, hormonal therapy, surgical correction of structural issues, and assisted reproductive technologies such as IUI and IVF.
-The treatment plan depends on the specific cause identified.
+The diagnostic and treatment approaches you'll encounter are largely the same, though your evaluation may focus more on what's changed since your previous pregnancy.
+Your treatment options include ovulation-stimulating medications, hormonal therapy, surgical correction of structural issues, and assisted reproductive technologies such as IUI and IVF.
+The plan that's right for you will depend on the specific cause your evaluation identifies.

 References